McIntosh Loudspeaker Division Part 1

 About this time the Stereo Technology

-first Stereotech receiver, we designed four speaker systems, ST 1, 2, 3, and 4.
+first Stereotech receiver, we design four speaker systems, ST 1, 2, 3, and 4.

-McIntosh assembled the systems and the crossovers.
+McIntosh assembles the systems and the crossovers.
 CTS, Rola-Jensen and

-Peerless supplied the drivers.
-The cabinets were to be lower cost and were
+Peerless supply the drivers.
+The cabinets are to be lower cost and are

 purchased with a walnut vinyl laminate.
 Unfortunately the increase in material

-costs forced the Stereotech program to end in 1976.
+costs force the Stereotech program to end in 1976.

-We were scheduled to come out with revised versions of the ML systems, the ML-1D, ML-2D, ML-2N, ML-4D, ML-4N and ML-10D.
-The systems were to have the same cabinets.
-Printed circuit crossover boards would be used in place of the hand-wired boards.
-Fuses were added to protect the crossovers and drivers from being overdriven by clipping amplifiers.
-Indicator lights were also added.
-Each system had a main fuse that was connected to the crossover network input.
-If the system was driven near the maximum power handling, a yellow warning light would be seen.
-If the main fuse blew, and the system continued to be driven, the yellow light would still be seen, but there would be no sound.
-A smaller high frequency fuse was used to protect the upper mid-range and tweeters.
-If the tweeter fuse blew, and the system continued to be driven, a red light would be seen but no highs would be heard.
+We are scheduled to come out with revised versions of the ML systems, the ML-1D, ML-2D, ML-2N, ML-4D, ML-4N and ML-10D.
+The systems are to have the same cabinets.
+Printed circuit crossover boards are used in place of the hand-wired boards.
+Fuses are added to protect the crossovers and drivers from being overdriven by clipping amplifiers.
+Indicator lights are also added.
+Each system has a main fuse that is connected to the crossover network input.
+If the system is driven near the maximum power handling, a yellow warning light will be seen.
+If the main fuse blows, and the system continued to be driven, the yellow light will still be seen, but there will be no sound.
+A smaller high frequency fuse is used to protect the upper mid-range and tweeters.
+If the tweeter fuse blows, and the system continues to be driven, a red light will be seen but no highs will be heard.

-The lights and fuses were mounted on two small plates on the front board of the ML-1D.
-The yellow light and main fuse were on the left plate and the tweeter fuse and red light were on the right plate.
-The lights could be seen between the slats in the grille and through the grille cloth.
-In the ML-2's and 4's, the fuses were on the front board behind the grilles.
-The lights were mounted under the base of the cabinet and clear plastic rods were used to bring the light to the front of the base.
+The lights and fuses are mounted on two small plates on the front board of the ML-1D.
+The yellow light and main fuse are on the left plate and the tweeter fuse and red light are on the right plate.
+The lights can be seen between the slats in the grille and through the grille cloth.
+In the ML-2's and 4's, the fuses are on the front board behind the grilles.
+The lights are mounted under the base of the cabinet and clear plastic rods are used to bring the light to the front of the base.

-Gordon Gow decided it was time to revise the style of the cabinets, however, and the D's and N's were never produced.
-As the decision was made close to the scheduled production date, some ML-1 and ML-10 cabinets already had cutouts for the fuse plates.
-These were covered with solid plates and sold as ML-10C systems.
-Some ML-10C systems had printed circuit boards with space ready for parts to be made as ML-10D’s.
+Gordon Gow decides it was time to revise the style of the cabinets, however, and the D's and N's are never produced.
+As the decision is made close to the scheduled production date, some ML-1 and ML-10 cabinets already have cutouts for the fuse plates.
+These are covered with solid plates and sold as ML-10C systems.
+Some ML-10C systems have printed circuit boards with space ready for parts to be made as ML-10D’s.
 The lettering on some cartons said ML-1D and ML-10D.
 See my ML-10D page for a detailed description and pictures of this system.
+The Polygon Systems are developed about this time.
+Although they are very unusual in design they never go into production.

 |